anhquan99/markdown/Technical/Languages/CSharp/Fundamental/Attribute and reflection.md

 - Attributes provide a powerful method of associating metadata, or declarative information, with code (assemblies, types, methods, properties, and so forth).
 After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called reflection.
 # Attribute
 ## Parameters
-- Parameters on an attribute constructor are limited to simple types/literals like `bool, int, double, ...`
+- Parameters on an attribute constructor are limted to simple types/literals like `bool, int, double, ...`
 ## Properties
 - Attributes add metadata to your program.
 Metadata is information about the types defined in a program.
 All .NET assemblies contain a specified set of metadata that describes the types and type members defined in the assembly.
 You can add custom attributes to specify any additional information that is required.
 - You can apply one or more attributes to entire assemblies, modules, or smaller program elements such as classes and properties.